navidrome/website/content/en/apps/_index.md

 {{< blocks/cover title="Compatible Client Apps" image_anchor="bottom" color="primary" height="min" >}}

 <div class="mx-auto">
 	<p class="lead mt-3">Navidrome is compatible with all music players that support the OpenSubsonic API.
-Browse our collection of apps for Android, iOS, desktop, and web.</p>
+Find the perfect app with our collection for Android, iOS, desktop, and web.</p>
 </div>

 {{< /blocks/cover >}}